Fantasy football buffs will always tinker with their teams and that is no different for the 2018-19 Premier League season.

 Mohamed Salah | Liverpool | £13m

 Despite playing more as a forward, Mohamed Salah is classed as a midfielder for the purposes of fantasy football and it is no surprise that he is the most expensive player in the game, considering that he scored 32 goals and provided 12 assists for Liverpool last season.
-It will be difficult to reach the same heights again in his second season, but Salah's quality is such that he practically guaranteed goals for the Reds last term.
+It will be difficult to reach the same heights again in his second season, but Salah has grown into the campaign and is racking up the goals once more.

 Chelsea playmaker Eden Hazard is usually a safe option in fantasy football due to the role that he carries out for the Blues in the No. 10 position.
 In recent seasons he has occasionally performed as a second striker, but regardless of where he plays, Hazard can be counted on to produce the goods.
-The Belgium international scored 12 goals and created another six last term.
-Indeed, he regularly reaches double figures in the league.
+The Belgium international regularly reaches double figures in the league.

 Part of Liverpool's impressive front three last season, Sadio Mane is a strong alternative should you wish to spread your budget further.
 Mane was directly involved in 18 league goals last season, despite missing a portion of the campaign through injury.
 If he can stay injury free, the Senegal international will collect plenty of points.

 The pace and guile of Germany international Leroy Sane was a useful asset to Guardiola's Man City as they cruised to Premier League glory last season and he will hope to build on what was a remarkable prolific personal campaign.
-However, it looks like there will be some extra competition for places with the addition of Riyad Mahrez, so that will be something to keep an eye on.
+There is some extra competition for places with the addition of Riyad Mahrez, but Sane has shown himself to be up for the fight.

 Tottenham playmaker Christian Eriksen has been one of the best points-getters in fantasy football for a number of seasons now but remains somewhat undervalued, coming in below the £10m mark.
 With precision from set-pieces and a keen eye for a pass, Eriksen has regularly been among the top five midfielders in fantasy football.